Jeremy Roenick: Controversies

 Roenick's openness has often led to controversy.
 During the 2004–05 NHL lockout, he addressed certain fans that perceive NHL players as being spoiled.
 Roenick told these fans to "kiss my ass" and accused them of being jealous.
 He stated further he would prefer that those fans who shared that perception no longer attend NHL games or watch them on television.
 Afterwards, Roenick felt his remarks had been taken out of context by ESPN.

 Following the loss of the 2004–05 season to a labor dispute, Roenick found himself at odds with the Philadelphia Flyers.
 He claimed to be suffering from a concussion despite the Flyers' doctors having cleared him following his exit physical.
 Under the terms of the NHL collective bargaining agreement, injured players from the previous season were still to be paid during the lockout (Roenick's contract was for $7.5 million in 2004–05).
 After several trips to different doctors the Flyers and Roenick finally settled on a payment between $1.09 million and $1.5 million for games he would have missed due to post-concussion syndrome if there had been no lockout.

 Roenick was suspended for one game during the 2003–04 season for throwing a water bottle at an official.

 Roenick's penchant for stirring controversy also saw him claiming in 2006 that USA Hockey has "blackballed" him, and was being disrespectful by not including him on the American national team at the 2006 Winter Olympics in Turin.
 He claimed, "I'm a lot better player than my points indicate"; he had 6 goals and 7 assists in 32 games when he made that comment.

 In May 2009, Roenick claimed Chris Chelios, then a member of the Detroit Red Wings, was receiving less playing time because Mike Babcock, Detroit's head coach, was biased against American players.
 Chelios and Babcock dismissed the allegations, stating there was no tension between them.

 Roenick returned to questioning American Olympic selections prior to the 2010 Winter Olympics in Vancouver.
 During an interview with Toronto-based radio station AM640, Roenick publicly questioned the selection of Chris Drury to the Olympic team.
 Roenick felt Drury was not as good for the team as Scott Gomez or T. J. Oshie (who were not selected) in terms of on-ice play.
 Roenick also felt Drury's main role was to be a leader to the young Americans and that Mike Modano was a better choice to fill that role for the Olympic team.
-Drury scored a key goal in the team in the U.S.' win over Canada during the preliminary round, and Roenick later issued a public apology to Drury.
+Drury scored a key goal for the team in the U.S.' win over Canada during the preliminary round, and Roenick later issued a public apology to Drury.